Ethnic groups in Rwanda

 The largest ethnic groups in Rwanda are the Hutus, which make up about 85% of Rwanda's population; the Tutsis, which are 14%; and the Twa, which are around 1%.
 Starting with the Tutsi feudal monarchy rule of the 10th century, the Hutus were a subjugated social group.
-It was not until Belgian colonization that the tensions between the Hutus and Tutsis became focused on race, the Belgians propagating the myth that Tutsis were the superior ethnicity.
-The resulting tensions would eventually foster the slaughtering of tutsis in the Rwandan genocide.
+Belgian colonization also contributed to the tensions between the Hutus and Tutsis.
+Hutu Power ideology propagated the myth that Hutus were the superior ethnicity.
+The resulting tensions would eventually foster the slaughtering of Tutsis in the Rwandan genocide.
 Since then, policy has changed to recognize one main ethnicity: "Rwandan".

-In comparison to the Hutu (4.3% B), the Tutsi have three times as much genetic influence from Nilo-Saharan populations (14.9% B).
+In comparison to the Hutu (4.3% B), the Tutsi have three times as much haplogroup B (14.9% B), a haplogroup found at the highest rate in different African pygmies populations.

 Genetics

 Y-DNA (paternal lineages)

 Modern-day genetic studies of the Y-chromosome generally indicate that the Tutsi, like the Hutu, are largely of Bantu extraction (60%E1b1a, 20% B, 4% E3).
 Paternal genetic influences associated with the Horn of Africa and North Africa are few (16% E1b1b), and are ascribed to much earlier inhabitants who were assimilated.
 However, the Tutsi have considerably more Nilo-Saharan paternal lineages (14.9% B) than the Hutu (4.3% B).

-Trombetta et al. (2015) found 22.2% of E1b1b in a small sample of Tutsis from Burundi, but no bearers of the haplogroup among the local Hutu and Twa populations.
-The subclade was of the M293 variety, which suggests that the ancestors of Tutsis in this area may have assimilated some South Cushitic pastoralists.
+Research has found very little evidence of E1b1b in the Tutsi population (less than 3%).
+When compared to the Kikuyus of Kenya (a Bantu tribe with 19% evidence of E1b1b but still classified as Bantu), this percentage is negligible and does not validate the claim that they are Cushitic.
+It however suggests that the ancestors of Tutsis in this area may have assimilated some South Cushitic pastoralists.